No Show Information

 - Ensure flights that your customer no longer requires are cancelled promptly

-- Refer to our airport guide as check-in times may vary by departure airport
+- Refer to our airport guideOpens in a new tab or window as check-in times may vary by departure airport

 - Advise customers who require mobility assistance to allow extra check-in time

 For Australian domestic flights, Qantas defines a no-show as a customer:

 - Not having checked in for the relevant sector shown on their booking by 30 minutes before scheduled flight departure time, without prior notification to the airline of a change or cancellation of that sector in accordance with the applicable fare conditions; or